 Regional geochemical surveys have been carried out by the GSC in Labrador since 1977.
-A total of 21 open files have been published, covering all of Labrador.
-Areas surveyed, with associated open file numbers, are shown in Fig. 1.
-Fig. 2 shows cross-Canada coverage.
-Data from all open files are available on 3.5 or 5.25 inch diskettes and in the original published form.
+A total of 21 open files are available that provide complete coverage of Labrador.
+Areas surveyed, with associated open file numbers, are shown in Figure 1.
+Figure 2 illustrates geochemical coverage across Canada.
+Data from all open files are available on 3.5 or 5.25 inch diskettes, or in the original published form.